ITpC/LAppS/README.md

 There are several notes to think on:

   1. WebSocket Clients are agressively using RNG so there are some blockings on /dev/urandom are involved
-  2. According to perf Lua footprint in LAppS takes about 10% of performance
+  2. According to perf the Lua footprint in LAppS takes about 10% of performance

     * First and last strings in following snippet:
 ```text
      6.11%  lapps.avx2.nost  libluajit-5.1.so.2.0.5    [.] lj_str_new